[10 Steps] Smoking A Turkey in A Gas Smoker

 Plan and Thaw Your Turkey

-In this recipe will be brining the turkey for 72 hours.
-You need to brine it defrosted, so make sure you calculate how long your turkey will take to defrost so that you have enough time to brine it.
-Note, it takes 30 minutes per pound for a turkey to defrost.
+In this recipe, you will be brining the turkey for 72 hours.
+You need to brine it defrosted, so calculate how long your turkey will take to defrost so that you have enough time to brine it.
+Note that it takes 30 minutes per pound for a turkey to defrost.

 Brine Your Turkey

-Combine the apple juice, brown sugar, and salt in a saucepan, bring to a boil then allow to cool.
-Once cooled add the rest of the brine ingredients, then place the turkey and brine in a bag that is large enough for both.
+Combine the apple juice, brown sugar, and salt in a saucepan, boil, and then allow to cool.
+Once cooled, add the rest of the brine ingredients, then place the turkey and brine in a bag that is large enough for both.

-Once the turkey and brine are inside fasten the bag.
+Once the turkey and brine are inside, fasten the bag.
 Place in the fridge for at least 48 hours.
 We did ours for 72 hours.
-Then remove the turkey from the brine, pat dry and allow the turkey to sit in the fridge uncovered for 24 hours.
+Then, remove the turkey from the brine, pat dry, and allow it to sit in the fridge uncovered for 24 hours.

 Tie Your Turkey

-Using butcher twine, tie together the legs and tuck the wings between the joint of the shoulder.
-This stops the wing tips from burning in the smoker.
+Using butcher twine, tie together the legs and tuck the wings between the shoulder joint.
+This prevents the wing tips from burning in the smoker.

 Season The Turkey

 This is optional.
-However, I like to give the bird a rub with olive oil and melted butter.
-If you didn’t brine the turkey I would suggest giving the outside a rub with smoked chicken or turkey rub.
+However, I like to rub the bird with olive oil and melted butter.
+If you didn’t brine the turkey, I would suggest giving the outside a rub with smoked chicken or turkey rub.

 Below are the steps for smoking a turkey.
-Make sure you follow the preparation steps above and either brine or applied a rub to your turkey.
+Ensure you follow the preparation steps above and either brine or apply a rub to your turkey.

 Preheat Your Smoker

 Set your smoker to 225°F and set it up for indirect cooking.
-You want to keep a consistent temperate when smoking turkey.
+When smoking turkey, you want to maintain a consistent temperature.

-Cook your turkey, you want to allow 30 minutes per pound if your temperature is set to 225°F. There is a table below that has timings for different temperatures.
+To cook your turkey, you want to allow 30 minutes per pound if your temperature is set to 225°F. The table below has timings for different temperatures.
 The turkey is finished cooking when it reaches 165°F in the breast and thigh.

 What Temperature To Smoke A Turkey At